osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 trying to tracing back and forth between a domain concept and the code that represents it, or between a defect and the affected source code or application behaviour.

-We claim that **programming should be reconsidered as a mainly modelling activity and programmers should be able to capture their applications in an executable domain model from which to obtain running prototypes efforlessly and immediately**.
+We claim that **programming should be reconsidered as a mainly modelling and simulation activity and programmers should be able to capture their applications in an executable domain model from which to obtain running prototypes efforlessly and immediately**.

 In the other hand, we have constrained the developers range of experiences in a tiny subset of their intellectual capabilities: sitting at a desk, staring at a computer screen and typing in a keyboard like modern typists.
 We think this is the wrong way to understand or think about a complex system.
-The right way is to model it and explore it.
-So **we need a new kind of medium to create "dynamic models" in real time in the middle of a modelling conversation with other developers or domain experts**.
+The right way is to model and explore it.
+So **we need a new kind of medium to create "dynamic models" in real time in the middle of a modelling conversation with other developers, designers and domain experts**.

-We invision **a new breed of dynamic and fully conceptual modeling environment** in order to enable programmers to work through every development stage: analysis, specification, design, implementation, deployment, evolution, etc. at the conceptual level, and explore their dynamic models as a thinking and learning tool.
+We invision **a new breed of dynamic and fully conceptual modeling environment** in order to enable programmers to work through every development stage: analysis, specification, design, implementation, deployment, evolution, etc. at the conceptual level, and explore their dynamic models.
+This environment will be **a kind of thinking and learning tool, more than a classical programming environment**.

 ### State of the art